15 Things You Need to Know About Knee Replacement

 What is knee replacement?

 Knee replacement means you’ve opted to replace your joint with an artificial one.
-It’s only an option when all other treatments—pain meds, injections, etc.—can no longer relieve your pain.
+It’s only an option when all other treatments—physical therapy, pain meds, injections, etc.—can no longer relieve your pain.

 The surgery, itself, involves replacing some of the damaged bone and cartilage in the joint with a smooth gliding surface made of metal and plastic, says Nashville orthopedic surgeon, Jeffrey Hodrick, MD.